machal/cssmine-content/content/css3-box-sizing.md

 Browser Support
 ---------------

 IE7+ and all modern browsers.
-If you previously did not previously know about this property, you will be surprised how well it is supported:
+If you previously did not know about this property, you will be surprised how well it is supported:
 [caniuse.com/box-sizing](http://caniuse.com/box-sizing).